Friday, 16 November 2018

 - Minor roads and off-road cycle facilities, where most cycling occurs, should be given greater priority in highway maintenance policies and procedures (including winter maintenance), while the whole-life upkeep of off-road cycle routes should be planned and costed-in from the outset.

 - Highway authorities should be encouraged to use bicycles with sensors to monitor road and cycle track surface quality, and to use specialised narrower vehicles to keep cycle tracks free of debris and vegetation, or from snow and ice.

 - Safe and convenient cycle access should be retained at the site of road/streetworks, wherever possible.

-- Utility companies must ensure that reinstatements are safe for cycling and remain safe.
+- Utility companies must ensure that reinstatements are safe, and remain safe, for cycling; and that cycle signing, coloured surfacing and other features are retained or enhanced.
 Where utility companies perform to a poor standard, local authorities must oblige them to reinstate to a proper condition.